 Additionally, if you can, prior to the certification, go over your strength moves with someone who can correct your form.
 It’s one thing to know a move, it’s another to do it right.
 I had at least 2 moves for each of the categories when I did the practical, but my biggest concern/question is whether I did them correct enough to receive a passing score.
 The proxies don’t tell you if you’re doing them right, so you just have to hope you’re doing your moves to their standard.

 My frustration with this section is that I spent 5-6 hours researching strength and flexibility moves, but a lot of the ones I found online said different muscles were the primary movers and some that I found online, I asked the instructors about and they basically said were not acceptable.
 Remember, you have to demonstrate strength moves that use the muscle they’re announced as the primary mover.
-I wish they would have provided a list of acceptable moves beforehand because it’s hard to remember it all from that 1 day.
+I wish they would have provided a list of acceptable moves beforehand because it’s hard to remember it all from that one day.

 The individual presentation was stressful but at the same time, possibly the easiest part of the certification for me.
 The 1-2 minutes are basically over before you know it and if you follow everything they ask for in the study guide, you should be ok.
 I rehearsed exactly what I was going to show over and over before certification day and I think that really helped.